tomfanara/AgenticDaprDemo/README.md

 # Agentic Dapr Demo Application
 A demo application employing domain driven design, Dapr (Distributed Application Runtime) and an Agentic architecture with microagents.
+The system will use Dapr Workflows as the orchestrator in the agentic patterns.
+Each microagent will have semantic memory, plugins, planners, personas (Khloe, Jenny and Carlos) and memories.
+The microagents will assist the human chat by responding to prompts with both user and system prompts.
+The microagents will be feature extensions of microservices with in a bounded context.
+The bounded context will set the boundaries of the microagents funtionality.

 Knowledge References:
-Domain Driven Design
+- Domain Driven Design
-Distributed Aplication Runtime (Dapr)
+- Distributed Aplication Runtime (Dapr)
-Agentic Architecture and related patterns
+- Agentic Architecture and related patterns
-Semantic Kernel
+- Semantic Kernel

 Intro: